-The mid-20th century marked an explosion of technique development for the field of biochemistry, such as chromatography, X-ray diffraction, NMR, radioisotope labeling, and electron microscopy.
+The mid-20th century marked an explosion of technology development for the field of biochemistry, such as chromatography, X-ray diffraction, NMR, radioisotope labeling, and electron microscopy.
 These tools allowed scientists to analyze individual molecules and proteins and deduce metabolic pathways.

-American biochemist Kary Mullis won the Nobel Prize in Chemistry (along with Canadian biochemist Michael Smith) for improving the technique of amplifying DNA through the polymerase chain reaction (PCR) first described by the 1968 Nobel laureate H. Gobind Khorana from India.
+American biochemist Kary Mullis won the Nobel Prize in Chemistry (along with Canadian biochemist Michael Smith) for improving the technique of amplifying DNA through the polymerase chain reaction (PCR), first described by the 1968 Nobel laureate H. Gobind Khorana from India.

 The philosophical views of biochemistry have also changed throughout history.
-The ideas leading to the hypothesis of Vitalism began in ancient Egypt, which states “living organisms are fundamentally different from non-living entities because they contain some non-physical element or are governed by different principles than are inanimate things.”
+The ideas leading to the hypothesis of vitalism began in ancient Egypt, which states “living organisms are fundamentally different from non-living entities because they contain some non-physical element or are governed by different principles than are inanimate things.”
 This idea was widely accepted by many, including Swedish chemist and physician Jöns Jacob Berzelius, who in the early 19th century discovered several of the elements on the periodic table.

-Ultimately Frederick Wöhler disproved this hypothesis by synthesizing urea, a constituent of urine, from ammonium and cyanate in the laboratory without the use of a cell.
-Philosophical views of biochemistry have co-evolved the development of technology, for example, Frederich Miescher’s isolation of DNA in the early 1900s.
+Ultimately, Frederick Wöhler disproved this hypothesis by synthesizing urea, a constituent of urine, from ammonium and cyanate in the laboratory without the use of a cell.
+Philosophical views of biochemistry have co-evolved the development of technology; for example, Frederich Miescher’s isolation of DNA in the early 1900s.